skellis46/slipbox/improvisation and the threshold of the self.md

 ---

-# improvisation and the threshold of the self
+# dancing at the threshold of the self

+possible titles:
-Improvisation: Threshold of the self
+	+ Improvisation: Threshold of the self
-Dance improvisation: threshold of the self
+	+ Dance improvisation: threshold of the self

-## keywords

-improvisation, non-dual awareness, consciousness, flow,
+keywords: dancing, improvisation, non-dual awareness, consciousness, flow,

-## abstract
+## abstract (working)

 This chapter examines experiences of losing one’s sense of self during the dance and somatic improvisation practice known as authentic movement, focusing on the tangible threshold between _moving_ and _being moved_.
 It draws on practice-led research undertaken in 2024 by dancer Katye Coe, cognitive scientist L. S. Merritt Millman, research assistant and dancer Michaela Gerussi and artist-researcher Simon Ellis.
 The writing builds on a mixed dataset of intensive authentic movement sessions, video and photographic documentation, post-improvisation conversations, self-report questionnaires and desk-based research.

 At its centre is a phenomenological analysis of the threshold as being a moment in which the mover’s sense of agency and identity undergoes radical transformation.
 I propose that this threshold marks a shift from the illusion of subject–object dualism toward non-dual awareness, where the feeling or illusion of a discrete self disappears.
 These experiences seem to share affinities with Csíkszentmihályi’s flow yet the analysis suggests that they are qualitatively different in kind, inviting reconsideration of how consciousness and embodiment interrelate in dance improvisation.

 The discussion situates these findings within wider discourse on flow, presence and non-dual awareness, and considers how somatic training acts as an attentional bias, inclining dance and somatic practitioners to overemphasise the body's role in accessing such direct experience.
 While the research has implications for improvisation as performance, its primary contribution lies in resisting the lure of corporeal reductionism while articulating the possibilities of corporeality as a conduit for non-dual experience – how the body, through movement, reveals ways of being that momentarily dissolve the boundaries of selfhood.

-## key things:
-- who is this work in relation to? does it require some kind of lit review?
-- thick description of that experience ... backgrounding of self / direct experiences of bias towards the corporeal (and tension of that bias with the the extent to which we are fundamentally corporeal) - see [[confusing self-consciousness with consciousness]], [[subject-body and object-body]] -- note the 4 layer map at bottom of this: https://chatgpt.com/share/6968cf1e-c378-8003-9fb7-3a1c85adbe76
-- different from flow? (what is gained by this difference -- is it really different). different by degree? or kind?
-This scoping review intriguing: [https://doi.org/10.1016/j.jenvp.2025.102605](https://doi.org/10.1016/j.jenvp.2025.102605)
-- non dual awareness and consciousness
-	+ the hunch
-	+ where did it begin? -- from interoception and self?
-Meditation -- yes, through Kabat-Zinn and Sam Harris (in particular SH)
-- limits of phenomenology --

 ## introduction: Where was I?
 Who was I?
 Was I?